 We draw on your knowledge and our ability to spot important clues about what is happening in the room, in real time.
-We focus particular attention upon the connections between the actions of individuals in any particular moment and the outcome for the business (e.g. Did Elouise do her 'thing' of stopping a decision being made without suggesting a viable alternative?).
+We focus particular attention upon the connections between the actions of individuals in any particular moment and the outcome for the business (e.g. Did Peta do her 'thing' of blocking ideas left, right and centre without suggesting any alternatives?
+Is Robert staying quiet, keeping everybody guessing about what he thinks?).

 We believe that the attitudes, feelings and behaviours of the people around the table do influence what happens within the business.
 However, there are 3 other important variables that we put at the centre of our approach to optimising performance: the degree to which each person knows themselves, the degree to which they can see themselves in action, in the moment making something good or bad happen.
 And thirdly, their ability, when the situation is not progressing well to say it in order to surface the obstacle for the group to handle, there and then.